Role models at Microsoft, Google, GE tell girls that STEM’s for them in new campaign

 The women featured in the campaign, or their employers, will post photos of them taken when they were girls, with a note that says, “If she can STEM, so can you.”
 The Ad Council will also encourage women in all STEM fields to do the same.

-Girls will also be directed to @SheCanSTEM on Instagram, where they can find information on other women working in STEM fields and on resources from the campaign’s corporate and nonprofit partners.
-The campaign’s website also will contain information for parents and teachers.
+Girls will also be directed to @SheCanSTEM on Instagram, where they can find information on other women working in STEM fields and on resources from the campaign’s partners.

 Michelle Peluso, senior vice president and chief marketing officer of IBM, pointed to “so much imagery of cool, nerdy Silicon Valley guys in sneakers” in the technology industry.
 “We want the girls to see all the amazing women in STEM and be inspired,” she said.